How to Select a Gift Your Spouse Will Truly Enjoy

 The key is to take into account their Money Personalities when you shop for them.

 You won’t believe how much this changes what you get them and even how you get it for them.
-(Identify both Primary and Secondary Money Personalities by taking our FREE online scientific & confidential 5 Money Personality Assessment HERE.)
+(Identify both Primary and Secondary Money Personalities by taking our FREE online scientific & confidential 5 Money Personality Assessment.)

 Once you know the key, use this handy dandy guide to pick the perfect gift for a:

 When you buy a gift for the (Primary) Saver in your life, by all means, get a good deal.
 Buy nothing at full price.
-And coupons are encouraged.
+Coupons and all other forms of bargain hunting are encouraged.